 Approaching the age of forty, I began to recognize recurring surges of spiritual longing.
 Gradually I started to accept a growing desire for larger meaning.
 Aware that mid-life can bring to us a sense of imperative to seek after those life aspects which have been overlooked, neglected, or lost, I slowly allowed myself to open to this awakening realm of soul and spirit.

 It was not a direct path…nor a sudden conversion.
 A series of learning experiences, each accomplishing a small, significant shift of perception, began to unfold for me.
-This intriguing process of transformation, from nonbeliever to believer, is delineated in my book Faith at Hand ~ Finding My Way to Depth Journaling™ now available as an e-book on Amazon.
-Paper book to be published at Thanksgiving in 2018.
+This intriguing process of transformation, from nonbeliever to believer, is delineated in my book Faith at Hand ~ Finding My Way to Depth Journaling, now available as an e-book or in paperback on Amazon.
+Visit my Author Page to purchase or learn more: http://www.amazon.com/-/e/B07L7W166P

 * * *